Wang-lab-repo/sRNA-MDD-diagnosis/README.md

 ## License
 **sRNA-MDD-Diagnostic** is released as open-source software under the **Apache License 2.0**.
 It is part of the research project:
-**"Circulating Small RNA Signature for Diagnosis of Major Depressive Disorder"**.
+**"Circulating Small RNAome signature for Noninvasive Diagnosis of Major Depressive Disorder"**.